berlioz-the/berlioz/docs/cli.md

 The command will preview the changes to be made and trigger deployment process.
 To monitor the process refer to [status](#status) command.

 Also, once the deployment is fully up and running you can access the public endpoints using [endpoints](#endpoints) command.

-## scale get

-Returns configured number of running instances for a service.

-## scale set

-Sets the number of running instances for a service.

 ## signup